0x4447-office/0x4447_webpage_documentation/docs/samba/1.2.0/README.md

 ### Example use cases

+Your imagination is your limit, but here are some ideas that are worth considering:

 - Share data between servers inside a VPC
 - Mount drive(s) locally when using a VPN.
 - Remote storage with easy backup options to access the data anywhere in the world.